-The third objectives of T4.3 is to verify and validate the developed RRE forecasting model using the available data for the built environment and infrastructure system recovery in recent earthquakes (e.g. 2010 Kraljevo, 2012 Emilia-Romagna).
+The third objectives of Task 4.3 are to verify and validate the developed RRE forecasting model using the available data for the built environment and infrastructure system recovery in recent earthquakes (e.g. 2010 Kraljevo, 2012 Emilia-Romagna).
 Upon completion, the RRE forecasting tool is expected to contribute towards an early warning capacity for more resilient European society.

+The second and third objective will address during the second year.
+In addition, application to a virtual testbed is intended in close collaboration with Task 4.1 and WP 6.
 Exploratory research will be conducted to extend the RRE model towards predicting the cost and time of partial functional recovery and use that model to follow the evolution of the recovery process.
-An increase in the robustness of the RRE forecasting model using machine learning techniques to incorporate real-time SHM data and finding (from Task 4.4) and citizen feedback data (from WP5) in damage and recovery estimation will also be explored.
+An increase in the robustness of the RRE forecasting model using machine learning techniques to incorporate real-time ^{31.8.2020}

+SHM data and finding (from Task 4.4) and citizen feedback data (from WP5) in damage and recovery estimation will also be explored.

-The work in this task complements the RLA efforts in Task 4.1, is based on the OELF method developed in T4.2 and utilizes the collected SHM data provided from Task 4.4 to increase its robustness using machine-learning tools.
+The work in this task complements the RLA efforts in Task 4.1, is based on the OELF method developed in Task 4.2 and utilizes the collected SHM data provided from Task 4.4 to increase its robustness using machine-learning tools.
 Task 4.6 may benefit from the RRE forecasts developed in this task.
 Collaboration with task 6.2, 6.4 and 6.5 in WP6 is possible.